lycb/site/content/cs-undergrad-experience.md

 As I look back to my past couple of years as a CS undergraduate, a couple of questions found their way into my head:

-* Could something I categorized as *easy* be something that I define as a *great* experience?
+* How do I define an experience as *great*?
-* What outside-of-the-classroom experiences did I most enjoy?
+* What did I learn from my best experience outside of the classroom?

 The first question got me thinking about my **growth**.
 Maybe I didn't enjoy some classes that much because they were hard, but I certainly learned a lot from them.
 I try to think about my first programming class in 2017 as a freshman in college.
 I was a lost, confused girl sitting in a room full of males.
 Looking back, most of the things I learned in this class became second nature to me today.
 I didn't have to think twice about why I need getters and setters or create the main method to run my Java program.
 But I don't think my first programming class was enjoyable or great in particular.
 It was a confusing class, and I struggled with understanding the concepts.
 I thought about maybe changing my major to Math.